-Responding effectively to emergencies is essential for every mining and metals company; to better protect workers and their families, local communities and wider society from harm.
+Effective planning for, and response to emergencies is essential for every mining and metals company; to better protect workers and their families, local communities and wider society from harm.

-Mining and metals emergencies may roughly be defined as operational (eg hazards from pipeline or transportation failures), environmental (eg natural disasters or ground subsidence) or social (eg political conflict or community unrest).
+Mining and metals emergencies may be defined as operational (eg hazards from pipeline or transportation failures), environmental (eg natural disasters or ground subsidence) or social (eg political conflict or community unrest).

 Regrettably, local communities are not always adequately informed of potential risks, and are therefore unprepared for emergencies.
 A fast and effective local response to an incident can be the most important factor in limiting injury to people as well as damage to property and the environment.
-A well-informed, well-prepared community is also better able to deal with the aftermath, experience has shown.

-To better support implementation of emergency preparedness by industry, ICMM with the United Nations Environment Programme (UNEP) published Good practice in emergency preparedness and response, a study intended to sit as a companion to the internationally supported Awareness and Preparedness for Emergencies at Local Level (APELL) process.
+To better support implementation of emergency preparedness by industry, ICMM with the United Nations Environment Programme (UNEP) published Good Practice in Emergency Preparedness and Response, a study intended to sit as a companion to the internationally supported Awareness and Preparedness for Emergencies at Local Level (APELL) process.

-The UNEP’s APELL process adopts a structured approach to community liaison that allows for the good practice guidance to help companies work with local authorities and communities to identify who does what in an emergency, advise on training and scope possible community liaison functions.
+UNEP’s APELL process adopts a structured approach to community liaison that allows for the good practice guidance to help companies work with local authorities and communities to identify who does what in an emergency, advise on training and scope possible community liaison functions.

 Through implementation of a robust emergency preparedness mechanism, mining and metals companies are able to responsibly respond to potential hazards in a way that is timely and sympathetic to the strengths and vulnerabilities of operations and communities.